 According to the TOE model, the technological dimensions refer to the technologies relevant to business operations (Jo & Bang, 2023).
 The integration of these technological dimensions in various research studies has mainly depended on the context in which the TOE model is used.
 Some studies have linked this technological aspect to the ease of use of the technology (Jo & Bang, 2023), its usefulness and perceived benefits (Olivera & Martins, 2011), its availability (Zhu et al., 2006), or its ability to provide help and solutions to its users (Hu et al., 2019) without forgetting the risks of the technology associated with technical issues (Teo et al., 2008) or with the perceived negative consequences of its use (Cao et al., 2021).
-Based on the various works on AI derived from the TOE model, we consider three sub-dimensions of the technological dimension: the employees' perceived competence and warmth of the technology (gen-AI in our context) (Belanche et al., 2021; Ha et al., 2022) conceptualizing the positive technological aspects of Gen-AI and the perceived severity linked to the negative technological aspect of Gen-AI (Cao et al, 2021).
+Based on the various works on AI derived from the TOE model, we consider three sub-dimensions of the technology (gen-AI in our context) (Belanche et al., 2021; Ha et al., 2022) conceptualizing the positive technological aspects of Gen-AI and the perceived severity linked to the negative technological aspect of Gen-AI (Cao et al, 2021).